If Dansby Swanson isn’t going to play here, he shouldn’t be here | Mark Bradley blog

 Argument for: Matt Adams doesn’t get traded and Freeman keeps shuttling between first and third and Rodriguez and Camargo get most of the starts up the middle, thereby leaving Swanson where he is now, which is kind of nowhere.

-Conclusion: It’s a tough call — the Braves really don’t want to send Swanson down — but I’d err on the side of playing time.
+Conclusion: It’s a tough call — the Braves really don’t want to send Swanson down — but I’d err on the side of playing time, meaning demotion.
 He’s a level-headed guy.
 He’ll know that, as Snitker said Monday, temporary demotion “isn’t the end of the world.”

 The Braves didn’t draft Swanson, but they have a ton invested in him.
 He’s the biggest name and one of the biggest talents among this young group they’ve lovingly assembled.
 They absolutely do not want him to fail, and there’s no reason (yet) to believe he will.
 But he needs to play.

-You’ll remember that the Braves sent hometown hero Jeff Francoeur, who’d graced the cover of Sports Illustrated not three years earlier, to Double-A on July 4, 2008.
+You’ll remember that the Braves sent hometown hero Jeff Francoeur, who graced the cover of Sports Illustrated not three years earlier, to Double-A on July 4, 2008.
 Francoeur said he felt “betrayed” by the demotion.
-(Frank Wren was the GM at the time, and Wren wasn’t much of a people person.)
+(Frank Wren, the GM at the time, wasn’t much of a people person.)
 I don’t think Swanson would take it the same way — he might even see it as a bit of a relief — and I know Snitker, John Coppolella and John Hart would make every effort to smooth any ego-chafing.

 You’ll also recall that the Braves actually gave Jose Constanza some starts in right field ahead of Jason Heyward when the latter struggled in 2011, his second big-league season.
 (They did not demote Heyward.)
 Some folks cheered that odd move — Constanza was something of a fan favorite — but nobody in his/her right mind rated him the bigger talent.